sravani774/Delta-demo/README.md

 # Delta-demo
-This is a  Demo for Git &amp; GitHub class
+This is a  Demo for Git &amp; GitHub class.
+This is a Demo